Upcoming SLT Productions

 Performances: 14 - 18 October 2025

-A tender, funny, and quietly radical love story celebrating queer identity, ageing, and the fierce need to protect what matters most.
-Heartfelt and life-affirming.
+An exploration of the power of women through the lens of Es and Flo’s relationship and others who come into their home.
+Es & Flo is by turns humorous and reflective.
 4F (1 x white British, early 70s; 1 x black British, early-mid 60s; 1 x Polish, 30s; 1 x white British, 40s-50s) + child role.
 More info & script

 Director: Jess Osorio